puppetlabs/puppet-docs/source/puppet/4.5/reference/system_requirements.markdown

 * OpenBSD 4.1 and later
 * HP-UX

-## Basic Requirements
+## Basic requirements

 If you're installing Puppet via the official packages, you won't need to worry about these prerequisites; your system's package manager handles all of them.
 These are only listed for those running Puppet from source or on unsupported systems.

-Puppet 4.4 has the following prerequisites:
+Puppet 4.5 has the following prerequisites:

 ### Ruby